emp0ry/RoboticArm/README.md

 ## Hardware used

-SSC 32U servo controller board
+- SSC 32U servo controller board

-Servo motors for the arm joints
+- Servo motors for the arm joints

-Servo motor for the gripper
+- Servo motor for the gripper

-Force sensor
+- Force sensor

-3D printed arm parts
+- 3D printed arm parts

-Power supply for the servo motors
+- Power supply for the servo motors

-Computer with Python installed
+- Computer with Python installed

 ## Python libraries used

-math

-serial

-time
+`math`, `serial`, `time`
 Only these libraries are used so the code stays simple and easy to understand.

 ## Servo connection

-- Base servo is connected to channel 0
+- Base servo is connected to channel `0`
-- Shoulder servo is connected to channel 1
+- Shoulder servo is connected to channel `1`
-- Elbow servo is connected to channel 16
+- Elbow servo is connected to channel `16`
-- End effector servo is connected to channel 17
+- End effector servo is connected to channel `17`
-- Gripper servo is connected to channel 18
+- Gripper servo is connected to channel `18`
-- Force sensor is connected to analog input A
+- Force sensor is connected to analog input `A`

 ## Main features